 Postural Supports - Sit, Stand & Sleep.

 The majority of seats made today especially car seats are very bucket shaped.
 This leads to a loss of your low back curvature (lumbar lordosis) resulting in ultimately a forward slumped posture.
-We see many Cannon Hill based taxi and truck drivers for this exact reason.
+We see many Carindale based taxi and truck drivers for this exact reason.

 The above Postural supports are available for purchase from the team at Brisbane Posture and Performance.
 If you have any further queries please

 Contact us to book in for one of your complimentary sitting, standing and sleeping workshops.